iZeaoGamer/Zector/major.md

 - You can now have a chance of bleeding the player using MCMMO swords; Just activate the swords ability, and you’ll be good to go.
 - You can now levelup just by killing Mobs.
 - Added new function: addDeepWounds() - Allows you to add deep wounds AKA Make the player bleed.
 We name this function to DeepWounds() because it works like Deep Wounds.
 There was no other name we could think of to name this function other than addDeepWounds().
-- You now automatically levelup when selecting the appropriate race class from Swords and axes.
+- You now automatically level-up when selecting the appropriate race class from Swords and axes.
 Before, this didn’t work.
 - Reduced Mining MCMMO EXP to 1.
 This is due to Driller being too OP.
 - Renamed /rr to /blacksmith.
 - Fixed crash upon shooting projectiles when lightning strikes.
 This is because MCMMO didn't recognize the lightning wasn't a player, therefore crashing the server due to lightning not being a player.